Nixtla/popol-vuh/Hiring/Openings/OpenSourceCommunityPerson.md

 ## What We Look For
 - Open Source experience with the enthusiasm to engage in hands-on execution of tasks.
 - Proficiency in managing social media platforms and creating engaging online content.
-- Technical fluency in Customer Relationship Management (CRM) and marketing automation tools.
 - Experience managing open source projects or/and community.
-- Bonus points: technical background in software development, data science, or related fields.
-Knowledge of the Nixtla's open source community.
+- Technical background in software development, data science, or related fields.
+- Knowledge of the Nixtla's open source community.

 ## What We Offer
 In addition to offering a competitive salary and best-in-class equity, we want to ensure every team member has the tools they need to work to the best of their ability.
 To that end: